-Traditional day undergraduate students at Lynn University have 23 majors to choose from.
-Full-time tuition for traditional day undergraduate students is based on enrolling for a minimum of 3 and maximum of 5 courses (9-16 credits) per semester for day undergraduates.
+Full-time tuition for traditional day undergraduate students is based on enrolling for a minimum of three and maximum of five courses (9-16 credits) per semester.
 Students pay an "overload" fee for additional credit hours above 16 credits.

 These estimates are based on full-time enrollment.
 Not all students will spend this much (or this little) on meal plans, room and board, or books.
 Many options are available.

-* All undergraduates pay a $1,000 annual student service fee.
-Day students residing on campus also must pay a $500 technology fee (commuters pay $400).
+*All undergraduates pay a $1,000 annual student service fee.
+Day students residing on campus also must pay a $750 technology fee (commuters pay $400).
 Resident students must also pay a $250 Sodexo dining adjustment fee each semester.

 |* Non-refundable after May 1|

 All tuition and fees can be paid by cash, check, money order, Visa, MasterCard, American Express, Discover or electronic transfers in U.S. dollars.

 Lynn University offers a tuition payment plan through Tuition Pay.
 For information on payment plans and/ or enroll in the program, please visit http://tuitionpaymentplan.com/lynn

 The payment plan options are for UNDERGRADUATE DAY STUDENTS ONLY.
 PLEASE NOTE: Tuition Pay does not offer a payment plan for only Fall semester.